hmillerbakewell/clip-gaze/README.md

 gaze(image, EXAMPLE_CATEGORIES)
 ```

-The expected output is below.
-If you downloaded a different resolution version of the file you will get slightly different results,
-and I also tidied up the output using `pprint`.
+The expected output is below, and has been tidied up using `pprint`.

 ```python
 {'artist': ['by paul cézanne (82%)',